MicrosoftLearning/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_02_explore_azure_ad.md

 #### Task 1:  As a subscriber to Microsoft 365 you are already using Azure AD.
-In this task you will walk-through accessing Azure AD through the Microsoft 365 Admin portal and through the Azure portal.
+In this task you will walk through accessing Azure AD through the Microsoft 365 Admin portal and through the Azure portal.

 1. Open Microsoft Edge.